DanielBMarkham/Info-Ops/manuscript/chapter9.md

 **Lines with arrows on the end** Since we're talking about how little pieces fit into bigger pieces, draw lines with arrows to show which boxes have other boxes.

-Write "Has a" on the line to show that one thing has antoher thing.
+Write "Has a" on the line to show that one thing has another thing.

 **Other nouns inside the boxes** Sometimes you'll hear a noun phrase in conversation and it sounds kind of important -- but you're just not sure yet.
 In that case, make your box into two parts.
 On the top put your main noun.
 In the bottom part, put other nouns that it "has" that might get their own boxes one day if they're good and behave themselves.
 (We call these "attributes" in the world of UML, but we really don't need to live in the world of UML right now.
 Maybe if we were designing databases or something.
 They don't have good cookies.)